tajammalw/sdai-ic-d3-semantic-html-elements-1/README.md

 1. [ ] Choose which generative AI you would like to use.
 2. [ ] Write a prompt using your prompt engineering skills that will ask the AI to refactor the HTML into semantic HTML for you.
+3. [ ] Copy the HTML document and paste it in the generative AI after your prompt.
+4. [ ] Watch the AI work.
-3. [ ] Note the changes that AI made to your document.
+5. [ ] Note the changes that AI made to your document.
    1. [ ] What is different?
    2. [ ] What stayed the same?